cameronthieme/house_values/README.md

 * train an XGBoost model
 * and predict on the test data

-in exactly the same way that I did just by running a few simple commands.
-This is possible using a cool tool that I learned about in doing this project called a Makefile.
+in exactly the same way that I did just by running one command from the terminal:

+`bash run_make.sh`

+This shell script runs some `make` commands that are stored in the Makefile, which in turn runs the necessary python scripts.
 You may want to create a virtual environment before calling these commands in order to avoid any compatibility issues.

 Here are the commands that you need: